-The fair value of The Port's interest rate swap was determined primarily based on Level 2 inputs.
+The fair value of The Port's interest rate swap in 2018 was determined primarily based on Level 2 inputs.
 The Port estimates the fair value of this derivative using other inputs such as interest rates and yield curves that are observable at commonly quoted intervals and daily mark reporting by the swap provider.
+The swap was terminated in 2019 upon the refinance of Fountain Square South Garage bonds (see Note 6).

-The Port held no investments using Level 3 inputs for fair value measurement, nor investments measured at the net asset value per share as of December 31, 2018 and 2017.
+The Port held no investments using Level 3 inputs for fair value measurement, nor investments measured at the net asset value per share as of December 31, 2019 and 2018.